 |12||off||6 miles||6 miles||off||off||2 miles||marathon|

-10:00 / mile = approx. 4.5 hours 9:00 / mile = approx. 4 hours 8:00 / mile = approx. 3.5 hours 7:00 / mile = approx. 3 hours 6:00 / mile = approx. 2.5 hours These workouts are recommended running programs that have worked in the past for many people, but they may not be right for you.
-Check with your doctor prior to starting any exercise routine (especially running) or you may find yourself reading the articles in the StewSmith.com Archives about Lower Back or Knee Injuries.
+10:00/mile = approx. 4.5 hours 9:00/mile = approx. 4 hours 8:00/mile = approx. 3.5 hours 7:00/mile = approx. 3 hours 6:00/mile = approx. 2.5 hours These workouts are recommended running programs that have worked in the past for many people, but they may not be right for you.
+Check with your doctor before starting any exercise routine, especially running.